Island in the Sun (Weezer song): Reception

 Melissa Bobbitt of About.com ranked "Island in the Sun" as the 12th best Weezer song, saying it "exemplified a relaxed Southern California spirit".
 It was named as one of the 12 best post-Pinkerton Weezer songs by The A.V.
 Club, where they refer to it as "...a reminder that Cuomo really does deserve Brian Wilson comparisons for reasons beyond being a hermetic weirdo with a solid grasp of pop songcraft".
 On the other hand, Emily Tartanella of Magnet considered it to be the most overrated Weezer song, stating it should be "retired" from commercials and radio stations.
 Tartanella described it as "so laid back it's practically catatonic".

 Music videos

 There are two different videos for "Island in the Sun".

 Version 1: Mexican wedding

 This video was directed by Marcos Siega.
 It shows Weezer playing the song at a Mexican couple's wedding reception, and features all four band members.
 The groom in the video is played by actor/singer Tony Garcia.
+It was the last video to feature bassist Mikey Welsh.